• Skip to primary navigation

 • Let the melted butter and chocolate chips cool for 5 minutes so that the remaining chocolate chips don’t melt when they are folded in.

-• Measure the flour and cocoa powder by spooning it into the measuring cups and scraping off the excess at the top.
+• Measure the flour and cocoa powder by spooning them into the measuring cups and scraping off the excess at the top.

 • Sifting the dry ingredients helps to break up any clumps.
-If you don’t have one available, whisk these ingredients together really well.
+If you don’t have a sifter available, whisk these ingredients together really well.

 • Use exactly one cup of mashed bananas to achieve the perfect amount of moisture.